SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Installing_Elasticsearch_on_separate_Linux_machine.md

 ---
-uid: Installing_Elasticsearch_on_Linux
+uid: Installing_Elasticsearch_on_separate_Linux_machine
 ---

-# Installing Elasticsearch on a Linux machine
+# Installing Elasticsearch on a separate Linux machine

 If you want to use an Elasticsearch cluster for your DMS (which is required to use the [Cassandra Cluster](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster) feature), install Elasticsearch on a Linux machine as detailed below.

 > [!NOTE]
 > We promote the use of Ubuntu LTS as the preferred Linux distribution.
 As such, the commands mentioned below will work on any Debian-based system, including Ubuntu.

+> [!TIP]
+> See also: [Installing Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/install-elasticsearch.html) in the Elasticsearch reference information.

 1. Install the Elasticsearch software on  the Linux machine as described under [Installing Elasticsearch with Debian Package](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) in the official Elasticsearch documentation.